 The highest volcano is called Tajamulco.
-It is located in the North and rises more than 4200 meters above sea level.
+It is located in the West and rises more than 4200 meters above sea level.

 A lot of tour agencies offer you to hike up a volcano, spend the night there and watch the sun rise.
 I’ve heard fellow travelers describe this activity as difficult but very rewarding.

 I’ve never tried it myself but I would like to do it in the future.
 (On a non-active volcano) You might think: “of course, you fool!” but hikes up Pacaya Volcano are very popular despite of it being an active volcano

 The active volcanoes are Pacaya, Santiaguito and Fuego.
 This last one caused major disasters in 2018 erupting violently a couple of days in a row.

 Earthquakes do happen on a regular basis as underneath the country two tectonic plates meet each other.